vivganes/vivganes.github.io/_drafts/2017-05-12-inverted-delegation-poker-empowerment.md

 - Team’s way of deciding (columns)
 - Manager’s way of deciding (further columns)

 My idea is to mark the team’s responses and the manager’s responses in the same row.
-Closer their markings on the row, they agree more on the issue.
-Farther their markings, they have a gap in communication.
-In short, the distance between the team’s marking and the manager’s marking is literally the length of their communication gap.
+If the two markings are symmetric, equally far from the middle line separating team's and the manager's responses, there is no communciation gap in that issue.
+However, if the two markings are not symmetric, one closer to the middle line than the another, this is a communication gap and needs to be discussed and final state agreed upon.

 ## Step-3: Facilitation of exercise